Opinion | Two years into covid-19, has Congress learned nothing?

 That’s precisely what’s at risk if Congress does not provide supplemental funding.
 The White House has said that it cannot purchase additional oral antiviral pills including Paxlovid, the promising treatment from Pfizer that reduces the rate of hospitalization and death by about 90 percent.
 Monoclonal antibodies are another effective covid-19 treatment, but the administration’s own fact sheet states starkly that “the federal government has no more funding for additional monoclonals, including a planned order for March 25.”
 Beginning next week, it will have to ration the already limited supply and cut state allocations by more than 30 percent.

 Immunocompromised patients have another lifeline, AstraZeneca’s Evusheld, which essentially provides antibodies to people who can’t make enough of their own.
 In studies of vulnerable individuals, Evusheld reduces the risk of developing covid-19 infection by 77 percent.
-Yet the Biden administration hasbeen able to purchase only enough to fully treat 850,000 people.
+Yet the Biden administration has been able to purchase only enough to fully treat 850,000 people.
 It had plans to move forward with another allotment later this month but won’t be able to do so without the requested funding.

 Congressional inaction means that millions of vulnerable citizens will be left to fend for themselves.
 Many of these individuals have done everything right and, like everyone else, just want to get back to doing the things they love.
 But it seems lawmakers are willing to relegate them to continued fear and prolonged isolation.
-What an indictment on our society it would be if our leaders allow those with the greatest need to suffer instead of funding treatments that would dramatically reduce their risk of severe illness and death.
+What an indictment of our society it would be if our leaders allow those with the greatest need to suffer instead of funding treatments that would dramatically reduce their risk of severe illness and death.

-I can’t help but wonder if Congress would be so slow to approve funding if we were still in midst of the omicron surge.
+I can’t help but wonder whether Congress would be so slow to approve funding if we were still in midst of the omicron surge.
 Perhaps legislators are waiting for another crisis before committing resources.
 That kind of thinking reflects a total misunderstanding of how public health works.
 By the time a new worrying variant arises, our window for prevention will be closed.
 A new surge could see us scrambling to reestablish testing sites that shuttered without sustained resources.
 It takes months to contract with manufacturers and ramp up testing and treatment.

 And that doesn’t even begin to address the possibility that we might need more vaccines.
 Right now, the federal government doesn’t have the funding to purchase fourth doses for all Americans, much less to develop and distribute variant-specific boosters if they are needed.